We will track here amendments to this resource that reflect changes in law and practice.

 For a company resident outside the EEA (a third country issuer) operating an employee share scheme within the EEA, there are additional complications.

-The third country issuer or its advisers will need to work out which is the "home member state" under the Directive.
+The third country issuer or its advisers will need to work out which is the "home member state" under the Directive and, accordingly, which competent authority has responsibility for it.
 For these purposes, the Directive began to have effects as soon as it was enacted (on 31 December 2003) and before it otherwise came into force (on 1 July 2005).
-Any offers or listings within the EEA between 31 December 2003 and 1 July 2005, as well as any since 1 July 2005, need to be taken into account to work out which competent authority has responsibility for a third country issuer.
+Any offers or listings within the EEA between 31 December 2003 and 1 July 2005, as well as any since 1 July 2005, need to be taken into account.

 (Article 2(1)(m)(iii), Directive.)